 “we kept sneaking cans into shots and deadeyeing the cameras and I kept switching glasses between shots and we were slowly holding mt dew cans and bringing them up closer to our faces constantly till they screamed at us to stop.”

 “Davey [Wreden] jumped in with both feet and was constantly chugging till he got sick like actually sick.
 I snuck into everyone’s trailers and hid cans everywhere like in the toilets and under their pillows (this was before everyone else arrived cause I got there first).

-“yeah but it went too far into “total shit” territory”
+“yeah but it went too far into “total” territory”

 The chat then devolves into a spat that Quinn had with JonTron, where it was claimed that he was “impossible to work with” and that he “hated” everything Quinn came up with.
 Unfortunately I was unable to get in contact with Quinn for comment because she has me blocked on Twitter.

 You can read some of chat logs through the pastebin.

 We’ll have up more stories regarding the full chat logs and the discussions therein, including some individuals within the Crash Override Network group doxxing those within #GamerGate.